Nidhiansh/AirBnB-Data-Analysis/README.md

 + [Pandas](https://pandas.pydata.org/) - Main library used to manipulate the datasets
 + [Scikit-learn](https://scikit-learn.org/stable/) - Main library used for machine learning
 + [Matplotlib](https://matplotlib.org/) - Used for graph plots and visualizations
-+ [Python NLTK](https://www.nltk.org/) - Used during exploratory analysis to get further insights into the textual data
-+ [XGBoost](https://xgboost.readthedocs.io/en/latest/) - Used to implement gradient boost decision trees
-+ [CatBoost](https://catboost.ai/) - Used to implement gradient boost decision trees
-+ [TreeInterpreter](https://pypi.org/project/treeinterpreter/) - Used to decompose predictions into a sum of contributions from each feature